dejoy-io/mini-apps-docs/README.md

 So, if we want to create a Mini App, we should create a standard web application with any technology stack.
 The only thing  needs from the developer is the application URL.
 This URL will be used as a source for the WebView component of the  client, which will load and display the application within .

 # Usage
-As we mentioned in the previous section, Mini Apps are add-ons for Dejoy Bots.
-Dejoy Bots are also a well-known technology that provides functionality for a wide range of use cases.
+As we mentioned in the previous section, Mini Apps are add-ons for DeJoy Bots.
+DeJoy Bots are also a well-known technology that provides functionality for a wide range of use cases.
 You could create a bot to buy a ticket in the cinema, tell jokes, generate random numbers, etc. In other words, the bot can do whatever the developer can think of.

 The problem is, the visual part of bots is not as good and functional as it could be.
 Their current implementation is "console-like" which is more appropriate for developers, not common users.
 That's where Mini Apps are useful.